-Not to be confused with the thinner tenderloin, this cut of meat is thicker and shaped more like a steak roast.
-It can come bone-in or boneless, but we’ll be using a boneless cut for this dish.
+Not to be confused with the smaller pork tenderloin, a pork loin is thicker and heavier.
+It can be purchased bone-in or boneless; we’ll be using a boneless cut for this pork roast recipe.

 This cut of meat is best when oven-roasted or cooked low and slow.
 The layer of fat also helps keep everything tender, juicy, and full of flavor.

 To see the steps involved in making the pork roast, watch the video in the recipe card at the bottom of this post.